181 S Franklin Ave, 4th Floor Valley Stream, NY 11581 24 Hours a Day, 7 Days a Week

 notice issued today, USTR establishes a 30-day period for public

-comments on proposed modifications announced on September 13, 2024 to
+comments on proposed modifications announced on

 the tariff actions in the Section 301 investigation of China’s